Addendum - Electrical Equipment

-I use 2 different electrical configurations depending on the observation site updated: 2020-02-24
+I use 2 different electrical configurations depending on the observation site.

 1. Electrical configuration at home:

-To connect my outdoor equipment (mount, telescope etc.) with my indoor equipment (laptop) I'm using the follwing components (that are also mentioned on the Electrical Configuration page):
+To connect my outdoor equipment (mount, telescope etc.) with my indoor equipment (laptop) I'm using the following components (that are also mentioned on the Electrical Configuration page):

-1. a small 4-port USB3 HUB with it's own power supply that is fixed to the treepod of the mount
+1. a small 4-port USB3 HUB with it's own power supply that is fixed to the tripod of the mount

 2. a 30m USB 3 extender cable, also with a separate power supply